 Visiting the museum provides a better understanding of the history and culture of Singapore as well as the tremendous progress that the country has made since Independence.
 Admission to the National Museum of Singapore is $15 for adults and $10 for kids 7 and older.

-Singapore National Gallery
+Explore Singapore National Gallery With Your Kids

 If you have little culture vultures, visit the Singapore National Gallery, a newly opened gallery which is home to more than 8,000 of the region’s art pieces from the 19th and 20th century.
-It’s the largest public collection of modern art in Singapore and Southeast Asia and provides a unique perspective on the role that art played in the development of the societies of southeast Asia from colonies to independent nations.
+It’s the largest public collection of modern art in Singapore and Southeast Asia and provides a unique perspective on the role that art played in the development of the societies of Southeast Asia from colonies to independent nations.
 It’s worth a visit just to see the magnificent buildings it’s housed in.
 The buildings joined by a glass roof are the former Supreme Court and City Hall buildings.

 Within the gallery, is the Keppel Centre for Art Education, an entire area just for kids to learn about art through imaginative play.
 Even before we enter the Keppel Centre, we spot an interactive art piece involving coloured discs.